sabina301/Test-Task-1/README.md

 ## For run tests:

-1) Go to internal from the tz-yadro directory
+1) Go to internal from tz-yadro directory
 ``cd internal``